India’s abortion law progressive but excludes us, say trans men

 Striving for tailored reproductive and sexual health care, there are trans folks who want to be a parent like any other cis-gendered woman and get access to medical care without being subjected to misgendering.

-One such person is Fred, who gave birth to two children but now identifies as a man.
-In a podcast episode titled, “Can men get pregnant?: a conversation with Fred” by The YP Foundation, Fred, who is also a queer affirmative therapist, talked about how he took his children on his journey from being their mother to a father now.
+One such person is Akshay (name changed on purpose), who gave birth to two children but now identifies as a man.
+In a podcast episode titled, “Can men get pregnant?” by The YP Foundation, Akshay, who is also a queer affirmative therapist, talked about how he took his children on his journey from being their mother to a father now.

 Despite the transition, he refrains from identifying himself as a trans man.
 He says, “The word trans is an adjective.
 Why pay so much importance to an adjective?”